LisaMLorenz/Nic_Cage_Quiz/README.md

 ### Write JavaScript code that prompts user click to select question and based on remaining time and results creates a score:

-* by click on the start button a timer starts and I am presented with a question
 * a new question is presented after inputting and answer to the previous
 * when a question is incorrect time is subtracted from the clock
 * all questions are answered or the timer reaches 0 the game is over and user can save their initials and score